 De profundis - article adapted from a talk given at the Cambridge University Composers' Workshop about Joshua's composition of the same title.
 (2017)

 Harmonic Syntax in Webern's Opp.
 9, 10, and 11: A Digital Approach - dissertation written under the supervision of Prof. John Rink.
 The accompanying data (Appendix 2) can be found here.
 (2019)

 Innovation in Sibelius's Sixth Symphony - dissertation written under the supervision of John Hopkins.
 (2017)

 Pitch-Class Distributions in the Music of Anton Webern - Proceedings of the Workshop on Computational Humanities Research, November 2020, pp. 214—224.

 "Predominantly of a cheerful character"?
 Irony in the Final Movement of Mahler's Seventh Symphony - analytical essay positing an ironical interpretation of this movement.
 (2018)

-Schoenberg: Farben - analysis of the pitch content and its structural ramifications, supervised by Julian Anderson.
+Schoenberg: Farben - analysis of the pitch content and its structural ramifications, supervised by Prof. Julian Anderson.
 (2017)